raml-org/raml-spec/versions/raml-10/raml-10.md

 #### The Query String as a Whole

 The **queryString** node is used to specify the query string as a whole, rather than as name-value pairs.
 The queryString value is either the name of a data type or an inline data type declaration, including a data type expression.
-In either case, all types at the base of the type hierarchy of the data type MUST be either a scalar type or the object type, after fully expanding any union type expressions at every level of the type hierarchy.
+In either case, all base types in type hierarchy of the data type MUST be either a scalar type or the object type, after fully expanding any union type expressions at every level of the type hierarchy.

 If the type is derived from a scalar type, the query string as a whole MUST be described by the type.